bmckenzie93/immersedInArt/README.md

   [5:31pm]
   Lots of stuggles today.
 I managed to remake the modal to include a radio selection for the type of story.
 I feel like i'm almost ready to make this puppy responsive.
 A lot of the work I did today was in preparation of making things responsive later. 'do it right the first time and you dont have to do it again later'
 }

+# 5-12-2020 {
+  [4:50pm]
+  I'm about to start on the responsiveness of this page.

+  Tablet Landscape:
+  -Image trio
+  -Key Cards
+}